risawitama/verbose-potato/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.